 For most personal injury cases in Nebraska, out-of-court settlements are generally more common than civil court verdicts.
 Many plaintiffs prefer to get their case over with as soon as possible.

-While settlements can be reached quicker than court verdicts, settling does not necessarily mean a plaintiff will have to accept an insufficient amount of money.
+While settlements can be reached quicker than court verdicts, settling does not necessarily mean a plaintiff will have to accept insufficient money.
 With relentless legal representation, an out-of-court settlement in an Omaha wrongful death case can maintain the privacy of both involved parties and save a great deal of time.
 Our skilled legal team can help you negotiate a full settlement for all the financial losses you suffered as a result of your loved one’s unexpected passing.

 You may feel like your best option is to accept an insurance company’s initial settlement offer.
 However, plaintiffs who do not retain an attorney are often taken advantage of by self-serving insurance companies.
 Additionally, it may be harder to recover certain damages, like the decedent’s pain and suffering before they passed away, in a settlement negotiation, whereas a civil court may be more sympathetic as a neutral arbitrator.